Atypon-OpenSource/manuscripts-quarterback/README.md

 ## Tests

 There are some example Cypress tests in `e2e` package.
-If you have the example-app running, you can execute them with `pnpm ex:e2e`.
+If you have the client running, you can execute them with `pnpm ex:e2e`.
 Or open the Cypress GUI with `pnpm ex:e2e:open`.

 ## Working with Git submodules